-Raynet started in the 1950’s because the east coast floods knocked out telephones, and licensed radio amateurs provided vital communication links.
+Raynet started in the 1950’s because the east coast floods knocked out telephones, and licensed radio volunteers provided vital communication links.
 Thankfully, events on that scale are rare and modern technology has made radio a part of every response group’s armoury.

 But the march of technology has also raised expectations and demands.
 Modern response plans, and the public, make two assumptions unthought of a generation ago.
 The first is the nearly universal availability of swift contact – everyone carries a mobile telephone, everywhere.
 The second is the ability of even modest telephones – let alone specialist kit – to create and deliver video, transmit data files, and handle high quality conference calls.

 In response, Kent County Raynet has developed the services it offers, and how and when they can be delivered.
 We no longer plan solely for Kent losing all of its communications links.
 (It’s possible, and we are ready for it, but it’s highly unlikely.)